 The 4 movies every data scientist should watch and how to use our skills responsibly.

-Seriously? data science has damaging effects on society?
+Seriously?
+Does data science have damaging effects on society?
 Yes, it does.
-Just a few weeks ago, the Wall Street Journal published a series of articles based on internal Facebook documentation, which reveal a number of data misuse related problems occurring at Facebook.
+Just a few weeks ago, the Wall Street Journal published a series of articles based on internal Facebook documentation, which revealed a number of data misuse-related problems occurring at Facebook.
 As it turns out, Facebook supports human trafficking networks on its platform; its ranking algorithm promotes misinformation; and Instagram, owned by Facebook, can be harmful to teenage girls (1, 2).

 These problems are created by Facebook’s data collection practices, the way Facebook designs its ranking algorithms and the engagement metrics they use, together with a collection of (poor) decisions that put profit above people.
 If this is not data science, then what is it?

 The Facebook Files, an investigative podcast series, dives into an extensive array of internal Facebook documents that…

 Sadly, “The Facebook Files” are not the first report on data misuse and its damaging effects on our societies.
 Over the past few years, a number of books(3, 4), movies (5, 6, 7, 8), and organizations (9, 10) have begun to raise awareness of these issues, highlighting how the misuse of data combined with persuasive technologies, poor decision-making, and a lack of regulation are threatening our health, our livelihoods, and our societies.

 Why does this matter to data scientists and programmers?
 We data professionals could be using our skills to help people and societies.
 There is certainly a lot to be gained from the use of predictive analytics related technologies.
 We could be helping teams, like in Money Ball.
 Or, we could inflict real damage through the data products that we create if we don’t use our skills responsibly.
 After all, companies are run by people, decisions are made by people, and algorithms and data products are designed by (some of) us, data scientists.